“A winningly offbeat imagination.”

 - Peter Marks, Washington Post

-Jimmy Grzelak is a Philadelphia-based theater and performance artist.
+Jimmy Grzelak is a Brooklyn-based writer and performer.

 “Wunderkind of weird... a force of nature, a kind of cynical Peter Pan... the eerie spirit child of Brian Wilson and Yma Sumac.”
 Washington City Paper